Theme Customization

 #1a5276).
 This is useful when you have exact brand colors from a style guide.

 Both methods update the preview in real time.
-Changes are not saved until you click Save Changes.
+Changes are not saved until you click Save Theme.

 Resetting the Theme

-If you want to revert to the default fellos theme, click the Reset button.
+To revert to the default fellos theme, click the Reset Defaults button at the top of the Theme Colors section.
 This clears all your custom overrides and restores the original color scheme.
-You'll see the preview update to show the defaults — click Save Changes to apply the reset.
+The preview updates to show the defaults — click Save Theme to apply the reset.

 When choosing colors, ensure sufficient contrast for accessibility.
 Text should be readable against its background — dark text on light backgrounds, or light text on dark backgrounds.
 The default fellos theme has been designed with accessibility in mind.